Kitchen Cabinet Doors FAQ

 How do I reface the sides of my cabinets?

-Panels or paint, the choice is yours.
-We prefer Panels naturally.
-Panels are simply that, 3/4” thick panels that are painted to match your doors.
-They screw on to the side (or gables as they are known) of your cabinets from the inside and are a great way to change the color of the exterior.
-For best results when measuring for panels simply match the height of the cabinet side and then measure the width.
-Add an extra 7/8” of an inch to create a framed or boxed look for your cabinets.
+Cover panels or paint, the choice is yours.
+Panels are typically recommended for frameless cabinets while paint is usually the best solution for framed cabinets.
+Panels are 3/4” thick and can be painted by us or you to match your doors.
+They screw on to the side of your cabinets from the inside and are a great way to change the color of the exterior.
+For best results when measuring for panels, simply match the height of the cabinet side and then measure the width.
+If you’d like the panel to sit flush with your doors, be sure to add ¾” to the width of the cabinet base you are covering with a panel.

 Tip: if you want a truly custom look, order doors (without hinge boring) instead of flat panels for the sides of your cabinets.
 The measuring process is the same.